 Which console company is your favorite and why?
 Nintendo, Sony, Sega, or Microsoft?

 Nintendo.
-They launched the first good game system. yeah other things are older than NES, but NES was the first system you could really obsess over, and it launched many of the great series that are around to this day
+They launched the first good game system.
+Other systems are older than NES, but NES was the first system you could really obsess over, and it launched many of the great series that are still around.

 How does video game music influence games past and present?

-wow I’m sure there’s an answer, but honest I don’t see the effects. whatever influence there is, it’s an influence that I’ve been oblivious too.
+Wow I’m sure there’s an answer, but honestly I don’t see the effects.
+Whatever influence there is, it’s an influence that I’ve been oblivious too.
 I will say though I love me some 8-bit tunes, that’s a special genre of music you just don’t hear anywhere else.

 Are video games aimed mainly at children, adolescents or adults?

-honestly, I think it’s aimed at my age group. when I was a kid it was aimed at kids like me, but as my generation grew older, the game makers continued to tailor to us. so, I wouldn’t say it’s aimed at kids versus adults per se, I’d say it’s aimed at generation x. of course, there are kids’ games, and adults of other generations.
+I think it’s aimed at my age group.
+When I was a kid it was aimed at kids like me, but as my generation grew older the game makers continued to tailor to us.
+So, I wouldn’t say it’s aimed at kids versus adults per se, I’d say it’s aimed at Generation X. of course, there are kids’ games, and adults of other generations.
 But I seem to be lucky enough to have been born in the generation of the main video game customer base.

 Do you remember your first video game / arcade you played and what do you remember about it?

 I can’t remember that.
 Probably either Pac-Man arcade or combat on Atari 2600 (called Atari VCS or just plain "Atari" back then).
 I do recall somehow getting the idea in my head that if you "win" the game you get your quarter back and I somehow was sure I could "win" Pac-Man so I felt bad when I lost and couldn’t give my parents the quarter back.